 - A Self-employed insurance policy offers many benefits to self-employed individuals.
 For example, you can receive access to coverage, tax deductions, and tax credit subsidies for premiums.

 - If you qualify, a high-deductible health plan can help lower costs.

 - Compare all the different plans, even the premium ones, to ensure that your healthcare needs are met by the package you choose for you and your family.

-The last thing you want to think about when starting your own business is how you and your family will take care of their health.
+The last thing you want to consider when starting your own business is how you and your family will care for their health.

-Getting self-employed health insurance is easier than ever and can take your stress away.
+Getting self-employed health insurance is easier than ever and can relieve stress.
 Applying for self-employed health insurance is as easy as filling out an application.